 Hair loss, which is also known as alopecia, affects many women.
 It can occur at any time during their lives and can affect all ages as well as races.
 After menopause is usually when women will see an increase in hair loss.
-The loss of hair goes further than just an aesthetic issue, it can also cause emotional problems.
+Women’s hair loss goes further than just an aesthetic issue, it can also cause emotional problems.
 In fact, there may be the need to get help for the emotional aspect from a therapist and or a support group.
 An OB/GYN is crucial to diagnosing and treating the issue.
 Along with consultations, Dr. Nathalie Gutierrez-Prieto can help patients discover the reasons behind hair loss.

 Understanding Hair Growth